spacecatpixel/lokidocs/docs/Wallets/CliWallet/WalletRestoreKeys.md

+title: Loki Documentation | Loki and Monero CLI Restore Wallet from Keys
+description: If you have a Mnemonic Seed Phrase, restoring your wallet from it would probably be a good option.
+Otherwise, you can restore Loki or Monero your wallet from private keys.

 # Restoring Your CLI Wallet from Keys

 If you have a Mnemonic Seed Phrase, restoring your wallet from it would probably be a good option.
 Otherwise, you can restore your wallet from private keys.
 You will need to have the following keys to proceed: